-Consistent with 40 CFR § 121.3, to the extent enrollment under this General Order serves as a Clean Water Act Section 401 certification, this General Order covers the whole of the activity.
+Consistent with 40 CFR § 121.3, to the extent enrollment under this General Order serves as a Clean Water Act Section 401 certification, this General Order covers the “activity as a whole” and is not limited to only the discharge that necessitated the need for the federal permit.
 As explained in the 2023 Clean Water Act Section 401 Water Quality Certification Improvement Rule, this interpretation is consistent with PUD No. 1 of Jefferson County v.
-Washington Department of Ecology, 511 U.S. 700 (1994).
+Washington Department of Ecology (1994) 511 U.S. 700.
 (88 Fed.
 Reg.
 66558, 66593-98 (Sept.
-27, 2023.).)
-If the permissible scope of a certification changes, this General Order may be used to cover any portion of the project not covered by the Clean Water Act section 401 certification.
-Where an individual project is not required to obtain a federal permit and certification is not required, this General Order is a WDR adopted pursuant to only Porter-Cologne Act.
+27, 2023) [Section 401(d) is “most reasonably read as authorizing additional conditions and limitations on the activity as a whole once the threshold condition, the existence of a discharge, is satisfied.”].)
+If federal regulations are amended to limit the permissible scope of a certification, this General Order may be used to cover any portion of the project not covered by the Clean Water Act Section 401 certification.
+Where an individual project is not required to obtain a federal permit and certification is not required, this General Order is a WDR adopted pursuant to only the Porter-Cologne Water Quality Control Act.

 This General Order includes monitoring and reporting requirements pursuant to Water Code sections 13383 and 13267.
 The burden of preparing these reports, including costs, is reasonable to the need and benefits of obtaining the reports.
 The reports confirm that the best management practices (BMPs) required under this General Order are sufficient to protect beneficial uses and water quality objectives.
 The reports related to accidental discharges also ensure that corrective actions, if any, that are necessary to minimize the impact or clean up such discharges can be taken as soon as possible.
-The anticipated costs are minimal as the reporting obligations require only visual monitoring and notification reporting.
+Generally, only visual monitoring and field testing are required, the cost of which is low.
+Additional water quality monitoring would only be required where there is anticipated non-compliance events.
 Water quality sampling may be required for in-water work, including such requirements as sampling for pH or turbidity.
 Testing for either of those constituents may be done with low-cost field equipment.
 Sampling during in-water work is appropriate because the risk of direct discharges poses a higher threat to water quality and would require quick corrective action.

 Failure to comply with any condition of this General Order shall constitute a violation of the Porter-Cologne Water Quality Control Act and/or the Clean Water Act.
-The Discharger may be subject to administrative or civil liability pursuant to the relevant enforcement provisions of the Water Code.
+The Discharger may be subject to administrative or civil liability or other enforcement actions pursuant to the relevant provisions of the Water Code.

-In response to a suspected violation of any condition of this General Order, the State Water Board or Regional Water Quality Control Boards (collectively Water Boards) may require Dischargers under this General Order to furnish, under penalty of perjury, any technical or monitoring reports the Water Boards deem appropriate, provided that the burden, including costs, of the reports shall bear a reasonable relationship to the need for the reports and the benefits to be obtained from the reports.
+In response to a suspected violation of any condition of this General Order, the State Water Board or Regional Water Quality Control Boards may require Dischargers under this General Order to furnish, under penalty of perjury, any technical or monitoring reports the Water Boards deem appropriate, provided that the burden, including costs, of the reports shall bear a reasonable relationship to the need for the reports and the benefits to be obtained from the reports.